JSpeedie/G2ME-legacy/README.md

 ##

-To start using this program, the first step is to create a the player directory.
+To start using this program, the first step is to create the player directory.

 ```
 mkdir .players